Britain to be blanketed with snow and ice for new year as Met Office issues warnings

 Separate yellow warnings are also in place for Northern Ireland between midnight and 10am on Friday, and in northern Scotland between 6am on New Year’s Day and the end of Friday.

+Around 1 to 2cm of snow is expected to accumulate where it falls, with 5cm possible across the higher ground of north Wales and the northwest of England.

-The Met Office is advising people to leave the house at least five minutes earlier than usual in order to reduce the risk of slips and falls while rushing.
-It also urged people to check roads and public transport before travelling and leaving extra time for journeys.
+The Met Office is advising people to leave the house at least five minutes earlier than usual in order to reduce the risk of slips and falls.
+It also urged people to check roads and public transport before travelling and to leave extra time for journeys.

 “Arctic air and strong northerly winds will bring cold or very cold conditions to all parts of the UK, and it will feel especially cold in the strong winds.
 Widespread and locally severe frosts are expected, along with the first snow of the winter for many.